News /newsreels at the cinema in the 1940s and 50s

-The Regal Cinema had British Gaumont News and the Empire Cinema had Pathe News.
+Regal Cinemas had British Gaumont News and our local Empire Cinema had Pathe News.

 Our local newsreel where I lived in Wales was Movietone News.